Welcome to the Motorcycle Riders Association – Australian Capital Territory

 MRA ACT President expressed appreciation to Greg Williams for his ongoing support for the event – Greg provides the PA and music for the event.
 The support of Old Parliament House, TAMS and the National Capital were also acknowledged.

-We meet on the third Tuesday of each month at 7.30 at the Harmonie German Club in Narrabundah and we invite all interested riders to come along.
+We meet on the second Tuesday of each month at 7.30 at the Harmonie German Club in Narrabundah and we invite all interested riders to come along.